ksu-cs-textbooks/cis580/content/04-collisions/03-collision-helper.md

 }
 ```

 We could, of course, directly implement the collision methods within the structs, but this approach avoids duplicating code.
+It also more closely follows the style of the XNA framework.

+{{% notice warning %}}
+For your collision detection to be accurate, you must keep your bounding volumes in sync with your sprites - i.e. every time you move a sprite, you must also move its bounding volume.
+Alternatively, you may wish to _create_ yh
+{{% /notice %}}